WallarooLabs/wally/README.md

 - Take care of the complexities of distributed computing "plumbing," allowing developers to focus on their business logic
 - Provide high-performance & low-latency data processing
 - Language agnostic
-- Be portable (i.e., run on-prem or any cloud)
+- Be portable and deploy easily (i.e., run on-prem or any cloud)
 - Manage in-memory state for the application
 - Allow applications to scale as needed, even when they are live and up-and-running